albar965/littlenavmap-manual/src/en/MENUS.rst

 The previous selection state is restored by clicking the ``All Userpoints`` or ``No Userpoints`` items a second time in the toolbar button dropdown menu.

-The respective type is automatically enabled after an userpoint is added to the map.
+The respective type is automatically enabled after a userpoint is added to the map.

 Custom userpoint categories show up in this menu too.